francisco-com-au/core-pipeline/bootstrap/README.md

 - `[deprecated: using Pulumi now]` ~~Terraform service account with permissions at the organisation level to create/delete resources.~~
 - `core-pipeline` service account.
 This permission will be used by the Core Pipeline to deploy org level stuff.
 As such it has very sensitive permissions.
 - Cloud Build service account used by the build pipeline.
 This account will impersonate the ~~`Terraform`~~ `core-pipeline` service account mentioned above. ~~The only other permission it will have is access to the Terraform state bucket mentioned above.~~
+- Build and push a core-pipeline-runner image to be used by the core pipeline.
-- Cloud Build pipeline to deploy Infrastructure as Code based on this repo.
+- Cloud Build pipeline to deploy Infrastructure as Code based on this repo. [this is a manual process]

 This is a very sensitive project and only members of the `gcp-organization-admins` group should have access to it.
 </details>